boxcutter/kvm/docs/NVIDIA_JETSON_MANUAL_INSTALL.md

 NVMe drive exclusively and ignores the eMMC device.
 (However the eMMC can be used as a secondary boot partition for disaster recovery).

-You’ll need a second x86_64 intel PC running Ubuntu 20.04 to install and Flash the OS in the NVidia Target device (because we’re still using JetPack 5.x):
+You’ll need a second x86_64 intel PC ideally running Ubuntu 20.04 to ro SDK Manager to flash the NVidia Target device.
+If the second intel PC is running Ubuntu 20.04, then you can use it to flash the latest JetPack 6.x or the prior JetPack 5.x:

 ![SDKManager](https://github.com/boxcutter/kvm/blob/fbafdfaad9aa7cf641cc7cc2c288e3f8c717cb5a/docs/images/jetson/Jan2021-developer-sdkm-landing-page-web-diagram.jpg)